 Formative assessments are assessments that inform instruction (for learning), while summative assessments are assessments of learning.
 Only by knowing where each student is on their learning path can we truly differentiate their instruction.

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-As a short side note, we had an interesting conversation as we tried to categorize a list of assessments as either formative or summative.
+Categorizing assessments as either formative or summative can be a little tricky.
 For example, we usually think of a test as summative, but as elementary teachers don’t we still use that information to drive instruction?
-If I give a unit test on addition and subtraction strategies and Johnny makes a 56, won’t I still use that information to continue remediating Johnny?
+If I give a unit test on addition and subtraction strategies and Johnny makes a 56, won’t I still analyze what he missed and use that information to continue remediating Johnny?
 I sure hope so!!

 One more quick comment before you grab a cold soda and enjoy the video.
 Notice that the teacher knows the most common mistake that students typically make on the type of problem she has given them on this day, and she has addressed that mistake in her instruction to the point that her students no longer make it.
 That is critical, but it’s the kind of knowledge that can take time and experience to acquire.
 Want to fast-track that process (I hear lots of people yelling YES!!!)?
 The book Math Misconceptions is a fantastic resource for better understanding the most common mistakes that PreK-5 students make on every conceivable type of problem.